Naveen-Khan/Web-Development-/Tour-traveling- Hotel Booking Website/readme.md

 ### Objectives:
 The primary goal of our website is to create a simplified and intuitive hotel booking platform.
 Our specific objectives are as follows:
-1. User Registration and Login: Implement a secure and easy-to-use system that allows users to create accounts and log in.
+1. *User Registration and Login*: Implement a secure and easy-to-use system that allows users to create accounts and log in.
-2. Visual Appeal and Navigation: Design an engaging homepage that showcases popular travel destinations, allowing users to easily select a city of interest.
+2. *Visual Appeal and Navigation:* Design an engaging homepage that showcases popular travel destinations, allowing users to easily select a city of interest.
-3. Accommodation Filtering Options: Enable users to filter accommodations by budget, helping them find the best match quickly.
+3. *Accommodation Filtering Options:* Enable users to filter accommodations by budget, helping them find the best match quickly.
-4. Detailed Hotel Information: Provide comprehensive information on each hotel, including images, descriptions, amenities, and reviews, to aid informed decision making.
+4. *Detailed Hotel Information:* Provide comprehensive information on each hotel, including images, descriptions, amenities, and reviews, to aid informed decision making.